-Two of the major Trades Unions representing council workers, GMB and Unison, have told us that thousands of their members will be asked to take strike action on Tuesday 23 October and Wednesday 24 October.
+Members of two of the major Trades Unions representing council workers, GMB and Unison, are taking strike action on Tuesday 23 October and Wednesday 24 October.

-While we are currently exploring all options to avert the strike; the action will have a very significant impact on care, education and some other services, should it go ahead.
+The council made every effort to avert the strike, which will have a very significant impact on care, education and some other services.

 What is the strike over?

 The action is related to negotiations to settle equal pay claims.

 Earlier this year, the council and the claimants' representatives - which include the two unions that have called the strike - agreed to a timetable of negotiations up until the end of this year.